Ulta 21 Days of Beauty: This week's best deals this week on Tarte, Lancome, Too Faced and more

 Many of Ulta's bestselling products from top brands will be on sale for up to 50% off during the 21 Days of Beauty sale -- so, you'll want to check back each day to explore the latest savings.
 Keep reading to explore the best deals at the Ulta 21 Days of Beauty sale.

-Tuesday's deals include a variety of bestselling skincare and makeup products.
+Today's deals include a variety of bestselling skincare and makeup products.
 Select cruelty-free products are also going to be on sale, so this is a great time to stock up if you're trying to make the switch to cruelty-free beauty.
-The deals of the day for March 14 are:
+The deals of the day for Tuesday, March 14 are:

 - Dermablend setting powder, $16 (reduced from $32)